sahalea/hello-react/README.md

 It's natural to want to add pages (e.g. `/`) to your application, and routing makes this possible.

-### React Bootstrap

-Built with compatibility in mind, we embrace our bootstrap core and strive to be compatible with the world's largest UI ecosystem

 ### How to Start

 - Clone the repo https://github.com/sahalea/hello-react.git